-Common OTC medicines like fever reducers, decongestants, and expectorants can help treat mild symptoms.
-Here are 6 still available to buy online.
+Common OTC medicines like fever reducers, decongestants, and expectorants can help treat mild COVID-19 symptoms.
+Here are 6 you can buy online.

 Since the pandemic began in early 2020, it's no secret that the novel coronavirus (COVID-19) pandemic has brought with it a lot of confusion and questions about the mechanism of the virus, like how it’s spread, who it affects, what the symptoms are, and—perhaps most importantly—how to treat it.
 While there is currently no vaccine or cure for it, the good news is that medical experts say many cases—especially "breakthrough" infections among fully vaccinated individuals, which are typically asymptomatic or mild—can be treated from the comfort of your home similar to how you’d handle the common cold or flu.

 “Most people with coronavirus have a mild illness and will recover on their own,” Edward Fisher, MD, PhD, a preventive cardiologist at NYU Langone, tells Health.
 “Often, their illness will feel like a common cold, and can be treated the same way as that with over-the-counter medications.”